DallasTrinkle/lammps/doc/src/fix_vsgcmc.rst

 * Ntypes*(Ntypes-1) = :math:`<\exp(-\Delta U(t_{Ntypes}\to t_{Ntypes-1})/{k T}>)`

 following the order of the types listed with the *types* keyword The vector values calculated by this fix are "intensive".
 When this fix is initialized, the indices and their corresponding transmutation pairs are written to the logfile.
+Each time the fix is called, the averages are computed over all atoms of each type.

 Some fixes have an associated potential energy.
 Examples of such fixes
 include: :doc:`efield <fix_efield>`, :doc:`gravity <fix_gravity>`,